carj/preservica-ocfl/README.md

 The --directory-depth parameter can be used to control the number of directories below the storage root before the objects are stored.
 The default is 2.
 The directory structure is based on the UUID of the Preservica Asset.
+It uses 2 hex digits from the Preservica Asset UUID for each level.

+Using 2 levels distributes each OCFL object into one of 65536 (256*256) different folders.
+This means that the export of a Preservica repository with 1 million Assets would result in only around 15 Assets in each folder.
+Preservica uses Version 4 (random) UUIDs.

 For example, with depth set to the default 2, the OCFL structure will look like: